weijingg/assignment02/README.md

     ```

     **Discussion:**

+    1. I chose the PWD parcels dataset, using string comparison to identify parcels under Penn's ownership, such as "TRUSTEES OF THE UNIVERSIT" and "THE UNIVERSITY OF PENNA".
+    2. Only polygons within 10m of one another are retained to narrow down to the main campus.
+    3. Only block groups that are at least 20% covered by the parcel polygons are counted.
+20% was chosen as the threshold because the strings identified in step 1 is likely not an exhaustive list.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.